 The bottom line is that it doesn’t really matter whether the attacker uses automation to launch a large-scale attack or manually publishes just a few malicious packages.
 This happens, and it will happen again.
 In fact, this particular case doesn’t even change any aspect of the attack surface.

 However, there are still safety measures that need to be taken by package managers—any barrier that helps impede the so-called spamming of package managers is important.

 One such measure is CAPTCHA when uploading new packages.
 Although there are ways to bypass CAPTCHA, having this simple yet important mechanism is the least we can expect from a package manager to have as an extra safety measure.

 Given the nature of NPM and other big popular package managers, we would expect to see more of these types of attacks in the near future.
 But we will get used to this, just like we all got used to spam mail, or phishing attacks through email.
-Of course, the easiest way to protect this attack surface is to use an automated supply chain security solution such as Mend Diffend.
+Of course, the easiest way to protect this attack surface is to use an automated supply chain security solution such as Mend Supply Chain Defender.
 Doing so helps ensure that even large-scale attacks such as this one are blocked.